bytebase/bytebase.com/content/blog/database-as-a-service-dbaas-provider.md

 Database-as-a-service (DBaaS) is a cloud computing service model where a third-party provider hosts and maintains a database for customers.
 This allows customers to use a database without having to set up and manage the underlying infrastructure themselves.

 [Bytebase](/) needs to integrate with different DBaaS providers to manage their databases.
 And when talking with our customers, the hosting provider is a common topic.
-Below we compile a non-ehausitive list of the DBaaS providers on the market.
+Below we compile a non-exhausitive list of the DBaaS providers on the market.
 The list is grouped by database types.

 ## MySQL